Regulatory guide - WHS civil penalty provisions

 1. Prohibitions

-If the words ‘WHS civil penalty provision’ appear in a provision of the WHS Act or WHS Regulations in conjunction with a statement of monetary penalty, the provision is a WHS civil penalty provision.[1]
-As suggested by the name, this means that any penalty for a contravention is imposed on a civil, rather than criminal, basis.
+If the words ‘WHS civil penalty provision’ appear in a provision of the WHS Act or WHS Regulations the provision is a WHS civil penalty provision.[1]
+This means that any penalty for a contravention is imposed on a civil, rather than criminal, basis.

-In the WHS Act, the only WHS civil penalty provisions are found in part 7 and relate to WHS entry permit holders.[2]
-Some of the prohibitions relate to WHS entry permit holders themselves,[3] while others relate to persons who interact with WHS entry permit holders in the performance of their functions and powers.[4]
+In the WHS Act, the only WHS civil penalty provisions are found in Part 7 which relates to workplace entry by WHS entry permit holders.[2]
+Some of the prohibitions relate to WHS entry permit holders themselves,[3] while others relate to persons who interact with WHS entry permit holders performing their functions and powers.[4]

 In the WHS Regulations, there are currently no WHS civil penalty provisions.